Hendrik Erz | Hendrik Erz

 Curriculum Vitae

-Political Sociology • Computational Social Sciences • Analytical Sociology • Computational Text Analysis
+Political Sociology • Computational Social Science • Analytical Sociology • Computational Text Analysis/NLP • Legislative Debates • Policymaking • U.S. Congress • Science of Science • Ethics of AI

 In my dissertation, I focus on policymaking in U.S. Congress.
 I explore both the Congressional discourse and the voting behavior of representatives to understand how individual-level interactions between representatives work together, influenced by institutional context, to produce the policy we observe.
 I use computational text analysis tools, such as topic models, word embeddings, and BERT-models to explore the link between speech and voting behavior across a century of Congressional speech (1873–2011).